 In terms of privacy, these countries are the worst places to base a VPN company.

 If your VPN service is based in one of these countries, it could be subject to intrusive surveillance, data retention, and data sharing laws.
-It could even be compelled to hand over your data to authorities.
+It could even be forced to hand over your data to government authorities.

 A VPN service’s ‘jurisdiction’ is the country in which it is legally based or incorporated.
 This country’s legal system will affect the laws and privacy regulations the VPN service is subject to.